symfony/symfony-docs/setup.rst

 On production, you should use a web server like Nginx or Apache (see :doc:`configuring a web server to run Symfony </setup/web_server_configuration>`).
 But for development, it's convenient to use the :doc:`Symfony PHP web server <setup/built_in_web_server>`.
-Instructions of how to install the development web server are also shown via the command line when first creating a new project.
+Instructions of how to install the development web server are also shown via the command line when when you first create a new project

 Move into your new project and start the server: